What is the Weather Like in Niue in October?

 - The whale swimming season is coming to an end in October so travel early in the month if that’s on your bucket list

-- The weather can change quickly in October, so pack a rain jacket in case of showers.
+- The weather can change quickly in October, so pack a rain jacket or have a compact umbrella ready in case of showers

 Typical Temperatures in October

 October sees a clear warm-up from the previous months, marking the end of the dry season and the beginning of the wet season.
-This makes October a wonderful month to visit Niue, as the weather is not too hot or humid as it is in the height of the wet season.
-The temperatures in Niue will average 27°C / 81°F during the day in October and will cool down to an average of 21°C / 70°F at night.
+This makes October a wonderful month to visit Niue, as the weather is not too hot or humid.
+The temperatures in Niue will average a maximum of 27°C / 81°F during the day in October and will cool down to an average of 21°C / 70°F at night.

 Temperatures in Alofi